meenu-philip/WeatherApp/weather-app-frontEnd/README.md

 ## Technologies used

-Node js
+1. Node js
-Visual Studio Code (any IDE of your choice)
+2. Visual Studio Code (any IDE of your choice)
-Material UI
+3. React JS, TypeScript, Material UI

 ## Setup/Installation